Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Gravitationally stratified atmospheres and stellar winds

 Thus, if the temperature falls less rapidly than $1/r$, we find that $\lim_{r \to \infty}p(r)> 0$, we expect a non-vanishing pressure at infinity when the corona is extended.
 In particular, we find that for reasonable temperatures and densities $n_0$, $T_0$ at the 'coronal base' this pressure is much larger than any conceivable interstellar pressure.

-[The observed slow decrease of temperature with distance from the Sun, caused by the efficient thermal conduction that is mostly carried by electrons, implies that the solar wind must expand supersonically into interstellar space.
-For a spherically symmetric, single-fluid, isothermal outflow,] the equations of mass and momentum conservation~(Eqs.~\ref{eq:massv}, \ref{eq:mom}) can be rewritten to give\activity{What powers the solar wind in the basic model discussed here?
-To see the answer, rewrite Eq.~(\ref{eq:solwind}) to an energy equation with the terms for the kinetic and potential energy in the Sun's gravitational field, plus a term that reflects the work done by the expanding gas both geometrically and by acceleration; the energy for that expansion in the isothermal approximation is provided by the thermal conduction by the electron population.
-The real-world solar wind is not isothermal, certainly not far from the Sun (compare the coronal temperatures in Table~\ref{tab:atmos-param} with near-Earth wind properties in Table~\ref{tab:wind-stats}), and moreover is provided some additional power (in the form of heating and pressure) by waves and turbulence.}
+[The observed slow decrease of temperature with distance from the Sun, caused by the efficient \indexit{thermal conduction}thermal conduction that is mostly carried by electrons, implies that the solar wind must expand supersonically into interstellar space.
+For a spherically symmetric, single-fluid, isothermal outflow,] the equations of mass and momentum conservation~(Eqs.~\ref{eq:massv}, \ref{eq:mom}) can be rewritten to give\sactivity{$\circledS$ {\em Show:} What powers the solar wind in the basic model discussed here?
+To see the answer, rewrite Eq.~(\ref{eq:mom}) or Eq.~(\ref{eq:solwind}) to an energy equation (a version of Bernoulli's law) with the terms for the kinetic and potential energy in the Sun's gravitational field, plus a term that reflects the work done by the expanding gas both geometrically and by acceleration; the energy for that expansion in the isothermal approximation is provided by the efficient thermal conduction by the electron population (see Eq.\,(\ref{eq:conduction}) and footnote~\ref{footspitzer}.).
+The real-world solar wind is not isothermal, certainly not far from the Sun (compare the coronal temperatures in Table~\ref{tab:atmos-param} with near-Earth wind properties in Table~\ref{tab:wind-stats}), and moreover is provided some additional power (in the form of heating and pressure) by waves and turbulence. \solution{windbasics}\mylabel{act:windenergy}}

-[The solar wind starts slow, but is supersonic further out in the heliosphere; such a] transonic wind\indexit{solar wind: critical point} passes through a critical point at
+[The solar wind starts slow, but is supersonic further out in the heliosphere; such a] transonic wind\indexit{solar!wind!critical point} passes through a critical point at